 The Ohio affiliate of the nationally-based Jump$tart Coalition is comprised of volunteers from the educational, public and private-sector communities who share the belief that understanding personal financial matters is important.

 OJ$ seeks to create a sustainable not-for-profit organization by utilizing programs designed and delivered by partnering organizations and volunteer support in Ohio.

-The business affairs of OJ$ are managed by a Board consisting of twelve Directors, and other members as decided upon by the Board.
+The business affairs of OJ$ are managed by a Board.